liquinlab/elm-smile/docs/coding/timeline.md

 # Timeline and Design File

 Web experiments are often composed of several parts presented in sequence.
-For example, we might show a welcome page &rarr; informed consent &rarr;
+For example, we might show a welcome page → informed consent → instructions → etc.
-instructions &rarr; etc. <SmileText /> provides a central "sequencing" feature which makes it easy to configure, customize, and move through different stages of an experiment.
+<SmileText /> provides a central "sequencing" feature which makes it easy to
+configure, customize, and move through different stages of an experiment.
 We call this the **"timeline."**

 The timeline feature is more than just a way to control the presentation order of different phases.
 It also acts as a way to prevent subjects from doing things